 The Board is the ultimate decision-making body of the Conservative Party.
 It is responsible for all operational matters including; fundraising, membership and candidates.
 It is made up of representatives from each section of the Party - the voluntary, political and professional:

-- Andrew Sharpe OBE, Deputy Chairman of the Board and Chairman of the National Convention
+- Lord Sharpe of Epsom OBE, Deputy Chairman of the Board and Chairman of the National Convention

-- Pamela Hall, Vice President of the National Convention
+- Pamela Hall, President of the National Convention

 - James Pearson, Vice President of the National Convention